 The charity Hunt selected was a small group.
 It was composed of Mary Hunt, her pastor, and a few friends.
 The goal was to support the operation of the WCTU’s Department of Scientific Temperance Instruction.
 Or was it to hide Mary Hunt’s income?
 The headquarters of the charity was a large house.
 It was also Hunt’s residence.

 These deceitful legal arrangements clouded ownership of her estate.
 And there was a legal battle.
 This led to the creation of the Scientific Temperance Federation (STF).
 Mary Hunt’s personal secretary, Cora Stoddard, headed the new group.

 Mary Hunt had amassed a large fortune from her supposedly “voluntary” work.
 This gave the STF a large endowment.
-It used it in a wide variety of activities to promote the temperance movement and prohibition.
+It used it in a wide variety of activities to promote the temperance movement.

 The Scientific Temperance Federation had great success.